supershowwei/chef.extensions/Chef.Extensions.Dapper/README.md

 ## Custom RowParser

 Default is getting row parser by finding derive type with matching discriminator value precisely.
-We can implement *`IRowParserProvider`* and assign to `Chef.Extensions.Dapper.Extension.RowParserProvider` change default row parser.
+We can implement *`IRowParserProvider`* and assign to `Chef.Extensions.Dapper.Extension.RowParserProvider` to change default row parser.